aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-04-ip-misconfiguration-across-multiple-devices.md

 The purpose of the case was to reproduce a common first-level IT support issue: a device appears connected to a network, but internet access fails because the IPv4 configuration is incorrect.

+The case also compares how the same troubleshooting process behaves across different connection types: home Wi-Fi, mobile hotspot, and Ethernet.
+This comparison helps show that DHCP can assign different valid network ranges depending on the network, while the troubleshooting logic remains the same.

 The same troubleshooting process was tested on:

 - PC3 – HP All-in-One / Home Wi-Fi
 - PC3 – HP All-in-One / Mobile Hotspot
 - PC2 – Desktop / Ethernet

-This makes the case useful not only as a troubleshooting example, but also as a comparison of how DHCP assigns different IP addresses depending on the network.

 ---